 Women in cocoa farming and the chocolate supply chain

-In recent decades, the chocolate sector has developed into a market dominated by just a few, very large companies.
-Cocoa cultivation, on the other hand, continues to take place on many small cocoa farms – in West Africa alone, over 2 million small farmers are involved in cocoa cultivation, often under the most precarious conditions (you can find out more about this topic in this insightful book by Orla Ryan, by the way ).
-Chocolate consumption in Western countries is stable - Germany is second in per capita consumption, just behind Switzerland - and in emerging countries the appetite for chocolate is increasing every year.
-On the consumer side, there is a wide range of chocolates that are aimed directly at women and are also bought by them.
-On the cocoa producers' side, however, things are different.
-Here, the relevance of women in the chocolate sector is recognized far less.
+Meanwhile, chocolate consumption in Western countries remains stable - Germany ranks second in per capita consumption, just behind Switzerland - and in emerging countries the appetite for chocolate is increasing from year to year.
+And on the consumer side, there is a wide range of chocolates that are aimed directly at women and that they also buy.
+But things look different on the cocoa producers’ side.
+Here, the relevance of women in the chocolate sector is much less recognized.

 status quo